CESNET/metacentrum-user-docs/docs/software/sw-list/amber.md

 **ptraj**

-Tool to analyze MD trajectories, computing a variety of things, like RMS deviation from a reference structure, hydrogen bonding analysis, time-correlation functions, diffusional behavior, and so on.
+Tool to analyze MD trajectories, computing a variety of things, like RMS deviation from a reference structure, hydrogen bonding analysis, time-correlation functions, diffusional behaviour, and so on.

 **mm_pbsa**